zelcash/zelcash-copay-wallet/backupRecovery.md

 ### Backup Formats:
  * Wallet recovery phrase (RP): 12 words mnemonic backup (available from Zelcash Wallet v1.2+).
 The 12 words are used as wallet seed, following BIP39 specification.
 The wallet RP may require a passphrase to recreate the wallet (if one was specified at creation time).
- * Wallet Backup (WB): Exported data from Zelcash Wallet, containing an AES encrypted JSON with many wallet parameters (like extended private key, wallet name, extended public keys of zelers, etc. See #export-format).
+ * Wallet Backup (WB): Exported data from Zelcash Wallet, containing an AES encrypted JSON with many wallet parameters (like extended private key, wallet name, extended public keys of copayers, etc. See #export-format).
 This data can be created from Zelcash Wallet v1.2+ (Settings -> Advanced -> Export) and it was the default backup format on previous Zelcash Wallet versions.
 WB can be a file (standard format for Zelcash Wallet desktop versions) or a text (standard for Zelcash Wallet mobile versions).

 ### Backup recovery cases
  * Case 1: Lost of device holding the wallet